Robert-van-Engelen/Forth500/manual.md

 This value can also be a previously converted high-order component of the number.

-`>DOUBLE` returns a double integer.
-It also sets the variable `SINGLE` to true if the integer was specified without a dot (`.`) in the numeric string.
+`>DOUBLE` returns a double integer when successful.
+It also sets the `VALUE` flag `DBL` to true if the integer is a double with a dot (`.`) in the numeric string.
 To convert a string to a single signed integer, use `D>S` afterwards to convert.

-This may throw a -11 exception when the integer value is out of range for a single integer.
+`>FLOAT` returns a single or double float on the floating point stack when successful.
+It also sets the `VALUE` flag `DBL` to true if the float is a double.

 To convert a floating point value to a string saved to a string buffer, the `REPRESENT` word can be used: